Orange-OpenSource/hurl-dev/sites/hurl.dev/_posts/2025-07-30-announcing-hurl-7.0.0.md

 There are a lot of other improvements with Hurl 7.0.0 and also a lot of bug fixes, you can check the complete list of enhancements and bug fixes [in our release note].

-If you like Hurl, don't hesitate to [support us with a star on GitHub] and share it on [𝕏] and [Bluesky]!
+If you like Hurl, don't hesitate to [support us with a star on GitHub] and share it on [𝕏 / Twitter] and [Bluesky]!

 We'll be happy to hear from you, either for enhancement requests or for sharing your success story using Hurl!